Man gets life sentence in slayings of grandparents, uncle

 SCOTTSVILLE, Ky.
 (AP) - A Kentucky man who fatally shot his grandparents and uncle has been sentenced to life in prison without parole.

-Edward Dilon Siddens, 31, appeared Tuesday in Allen Circuit Court for sentencing on three counts of murder and other charges, the Daily News reported.
+Edward Dilon Siddens, 31, was sentenced earlier this week on three counts of murder and other charges, the Daily News reported.

-During the hearing, a detective described how Siddens laid in wait for his grandparents and uncle to arrive at their home in February 2018 before gunning them down.
+During the sentencing hearing, a detective described how Siddens lay in wait for his grandparents and uncle to arrive at their home in February 2018 before gunning them down.
 Jimmy Neal Siddens, 73; his wife, Helen Siddens, 72; and their son, Jimmy Neal Siddens II, 41, were killed.

 Siddens, who had been adopted by his grandparents and lived on their property, was later arrested driving a pickup truck belonging to his grandfather.

-Note: This story has been edited to correct the verb to “lay,” instead of “laid.”